11 Best Ski Resorts near New York City, 2023

 3. Mountain Creek, New Jersey

-With a respectable 1,040-foot vertical drop, Mountain Creek offers the longest runs of any resort that's less than two hours from the city.
-The 46 trails spread across four mountain peaks and are 100 percent covered by snowmaking.
+With a respectable 1,040-foot vertical drop an hour's drive from New York, Mountain Creek offers the longest runs of any resort that's less than two hours from the city.
+The 46 trails, accessed by eight lifts, spread across four mountain peaks and are 100 percent covered by snowmaking.

 About one-fourth of the trails are for beginners, one third for advanced skiers, and the rest for intermediates.
 Beginning skiers are not limited to the lower slopes, but have green runs from two of the summits.
 The 67-acre terrain park has more than 80 freestyle features and a 50-foot jump airbag.